tigellus/Markdown/4. Review on Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/4 Adult Respiratory Distress Syndrome/Acute Respiratory Distress Syndrome.md

 [WRONG] Acute respiratory distress syndrome occurs due to the collapsing of a lung because air has accumulated in the pleural space
 [RIGHT] This condition develops because alveolar capillary membrane permeability changes and fluid collects in the alveolar sacs

+# ~Question 3
+Which change in acute respiratory distress syndrome (ARDS) is caused by damage to the lung cells that produce surfactant?
+[WRONG] Bronchoconstriction
+[RIGHT] Atelectasis
+[WRONG] Upper airway blockage [WRONG] Pulmonary edema Surfactant decreases surface tension in the lungs.
+Therefore, the alveolar sacs will stay stable when a person exhales (hence the sac won't collapse).
+With the decrease in surfactant production during ARDS, alveolar sacs can easily collapse, causing atelectasis.

 # Diagnostics and Management
 ## Diagnostics